 22. IntelinAir – agriculture focused aerial imagery analytics company that delivers actionable intelligence to help farmers make decisions.

 23. Irmato Jentjens – An established Dutch builder of food handling and packaging systems.
 Irmato also makes Rombomatic, a nursery robotic cutting system that examines, evaluates, cuts, pows and inserts cuttings into pots and other media.
 Jentjens is a funding partner in a variety of EU Clever Robots for Crops sensing and manipulation projects.
 These include a robot for sweet pepper harvesting, an apple harvesting robot, precise, canopy-optimized spraying robots and other AI-based ag systems.

-27. Mirai Group – A Japanese farmer that, in 2009, became a member and leader of the Japanese governments public-private consortium to develop low-cost plant factories.
-Today Mirai provides R&D and design-build services to grow leafy plants for farmers interested in vertical farming similar to what Spread is doing.
-Mirai is also producing and wholesaling leafy vegetables from a large plant factory located near Chiba, Japan.
+27. Mirai Group – A Japanese farmer that, in 2009, became a member and leader of the Japanese government’s public-private consortium to build low-cost plant factories.
+Mirai today provides R&D and design-build services in order to grow leafy plants for farmers who are interested in vertical farming similar to what Spread is doing.
+Mirai is also producing and wholesaling green vegetables from a large plant factory located near Chiba, Japan.

 29. Photon Systems Instruments – An established Czech Republic provider of ag instruments including high throughput conveyor and robotic nursery phenotyping systems.